nayan32biswas/mongodb-odm/docs/tutorial/find_and_filter.md

 db.player.find()
 ```

 Run the above code in the MongoDB console.
-We should get all data that are previously created.
+We should get all the data that was previously created.

 ### Find Data With MongoDB-ODM

-We will use the `find` method of the Player class that is implemented in `Document` class.
+We will use the `find` method of the Player class that is implemented in the `Document` class.

 ```python
 # Code omitted above